-Unless an exemption applies under s86 of the Aboriginal Cultural Heritage Act 2003, the potential impacts on indigenous cultural heritage values in the vicinity of the project must be managed under a cultural heritage management plan (CHMP) developed and approved under Part 7 of that Act.
+The potential impacts on indigenous cultural heritage values in the vicinity of the project must be managed under a cultural heritage management plan (CHMP) developed and approved under Part 7 of the Aboriginal Cultural Heritage Act 2003.
 Development of the CHMP should follow the guidelines gazetted under section 85 of the Aboriginal Cultural Heritage Act 2003.
-DERM's EIS

-Coordinator must be made aware of the progress of the CHMP approval process and of any related issues that should be addressed in the EIS assessment report.
+The development of the CHMP should be negotiated with the lead agency for indigenous cultural heritage, DERM.
+DERM's EIS Co-ordinator must be made aware of the progress of the CHMP approval process and of any related issues that should be addressed in the EIS assessment report.